Discover how to find convict records and trace the story of your ancestor

 How do I know if my ancestor was a convict?

-You will need to trace your family history back to your family's arrival in Australian to discover whether you have convict ancestry.
+You will need to trace your family history back to your family's arrival in Australia to discover whether you have convict ancestry.

 Pointers to a person being a convict may include: